Daniel F Hayes, MD

 ●Non-inflammatory breast cancer – Not all skin changes that occur with breast cancer qualify as IBC.
 It may be difficult to differentiate IBC from non-inflammatory, locally advanced breast cancer that involves the skin.
 However, tumor presentation with ulceration, satellite skin nodules, edema, skin dimpling, or nipple retraction alone, without the other diagnostic criteria does not qualify as IBC.
 (See 'Diagnostic criteria' above.)

 ●Infectious mastitis and breast abscess – Infections of the breast, which typically occur in lactating women, can have similar clinical and mammographic appearance to IBC.
 Such infections are generally associated with fever and leukocytosis, whereas IBC is not a true inflammatory process.
 Mastitis typically improves with antibiotics.
-(See "Nonlactational mastitis" and "Primary breast abscess".)
+(See "Nonlactational mastitis in adults" and "Primary breast abscess".)

 ●Ductal ectasia – Ductal ectasia is a benign condition of middle age related to collection of debris in and swelling of the ducts.
 Unlike in IBC, the inflammation that can accompany ductal ectasia is usually localized.
 Often, this condition improves without treatment.